anmarcek/jpictura/README.md

 });
 ```

-The spacing is achieved by applying margin to the gallery items.
+The row padding is achieved by applying margin to the gallery items.
 The property is closely related to property `layout.applyRowPadding`.
 If `layout.applyRowPadding` was false, the margin would not be applied.
 However the width/height of the gallery items would be still calculated as if the margin was there.
 This advanced set up allows you to write custom CSS for proper image alignment - e.g. using flex box.

 ***